bioimage-io/bioimageio-chatbot/docs/CONTRIBUTING.md

 Remember that, in any step of the process you can contact us to look for feedback or assistance.
 We deeply appreciate your contribution!

-## Develop Customed Extenstion
+## Develop Custom Extenstion

-You can also contribute to the chatbot by developing your customed extension.
+The BioImage.IO Chatbot offers a framework designed for easy extensibility, allowing developers to enrich its capabilities with custom extensions.
+Please check details on how to contribute to the chatbot by developing custom extension [`Develop Extension1`](./development.md).

 ## Contact Us